-The most frequent cause of impaired fertility in cancer survivors with a male reproductive system is chemotherapy or radiation-induced damage to sperm.
-The fertility of survivors with a female reproductive system may be impaired by any treatment that damages immature eggs, affects the body's hormonal balance, or injures the reproductive organs.
+The most frequent cause of impaired fertility in male cancer survivors is chemotherapy or radiation-induced damage to sperm.
+The fertility of female survivors may be impaired by any treatment that damages immature eggs, affects the body's hormonal balance, or injures the reproductive organs.
 Fertility preservation is an essential part of the management of adolescents and young adults who are at risk for infertility due to cancer treatments, or bilateral ovary or testicular removal for treatment of disease.

 Embryo cryopreservation is an established fertility preservation method, and it has routinely been used for storing surplus embryos after in vitro fertilization.
-Cryopreservation of unfertilized oocytes is also an option.
-Success rates for this procedure have improved significantly, with some reproductive specialty centers reporting success rates comparable to those obtained using unfrozen eggs, especially in younger individuals.
+Cryopreservation of unfertilized oocytes is an option, particularly for patients who do not have a male partner, do not wish to use donor sperm, or have religious or ethical objections to embryo freezing.
+Success rates for this procedure have improved significantly, with some reproductive specialty centers reporting success rates comparable to those obtained using unfrozen eggs, especially in younger women.
 Like embryo cryopreservation, this technique also requires ovarian stimulation and ultrasound-guided oocyte retrieval.